 The presentation will be made at the Champaign Aviation Museum's annual gala Saturday, April 21, in Urbana.

-The 2017 Aviation Trail Trailblazer Award will be presented jointly to:
+The 2017 Aviation Trail Trailblazer Award was presented jointly to:

 HQ Air Force Research Laboratory

 in honor the 100th anniversaries of McCook Field's Engineering Division and Wright-Patterson AFB Century of Aerospace Innovation.

 This year the award was presented on December 16, at ATI's annual celebration of the 114th Anniversary of Powered Flight honoring the Wright brothers achievements' in 1903.
 The event was held at the Hope Hotel, WPAFB.
 For more photos from this event see the Event page on this website.

 Maj.
 Gen. William Cooley, Commander AFRL

 National Museum of the United States Air Force

 The trail's annual Trailblazer Awards Banquet and Ceremony honors the birthday of Wilbur Wright (April 16, 1867) and presents the Trailblazer Award to an individual or organization that has furthered aviation in the greater Miami Valley.
 Held annually since 1983.